Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 - Line length limit: 80 characters.
 - Do not use raw string literals (`R""()`).
 - Do not use macros to define blocks.
-- Do not reorder imports in JavaScript.
-- Preserve quote style in JavaScript.
-- Do not group JavaScript imports.
-- Add space after property and before protocol list in ObjC.

 ### K. Line Break Penalties